AdobeDocs/cc-everywhere/src/pages/support/index.md

 ## Prerelease Forum

 In the alpha phase of our release, forum access is by invitation only.
-[Email us](efinnegan@adobe.com) if you would like to join the prerelease.
+Fill out [this form](https://forms.office.com/r/J0HvGMbtDT) to register interest.

 ## Slack Support
 Chat with Adobe and other developers in our dedicated Slack channel.
-[Email us](efinnegan@adobe.com) for an invitation.
+Register interest using the form above where you will receive more details.